syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ## Customizing the zoom level

-You can able to set the current zoom level of the map layer by using `MapZoomPanBehavior.zoomLevel`property.
+You can set the current zoom level of the map layer by using `MapZoomPanBehavior.zoomLevel`property.
 Current zoom level of the map layer.

-The default [zoomLevel] value is 1 which will show the whole map in the viewport for [MapShapeLayer] and the possible bounds for the [MapTileLayer] based on the [focalLatLng].
+The default [zoomLevel] value is 1 which will show the whole map in the viewport for [MapShapeLayer] and the possible bounds for the [MapShapeLayer] based on the [focalLatLng].
 You can also get the current zoom level after interaction using the [MapZoomPanBehavior.zoomLevel] property.

-This property can be changed dynamically.

 To perform zooming, enable the `MapZoomPanBehavior.enablePinching`property.
 By default it will be `true`.